All Products

 Note

-Superusers and system administrators can access the Change Owner Permission and Owner Change Record interfaces through the Management Center.
+Super administrators and system administrators can access Change Owner Permission and Owner Change Record through the Management Center.
 Regular members can only access these features through the Personal Center.
-The functionality is consistent across both access points.
-The example below is based on the Member Management page.
+The functionality is the same in both locations.
+The following example uses the Member Management page.

 Change owner permission